dmolony/DiskBrowser2/README.md

 # Disk Browser ][
 This is a major rewrite of [DiskBrowser](https://github.com/dmolony/diskbrowser), using JavaFX and the new libraries ([AppBase](https://github.com/dmolony/AppBase), [AppleFileSystem](https://github.com/dmolony/AppleFileSystem) and [AppleFormat](https://github.com/dmolony/AppleFormat)).
-It is not yet ready for release.
+It is currently in beta release.

 The goal is for DiskBrowser ][ to retain all the file display formats of DiskBrowser, but  with a better interface and a more maintainable code base.

+## Beta Release
+The current version should be considered beta software.

 ### Example Screens
 This image shows the main interface change from DiskBrowser.
 Instead of separate tabs